 (See also Overview of Pulmonary Rehabilitation Overview of Pulmonary Rehabilitation Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance their quality of... read more .)

 In postural drainage, the person is tilted or propped at an angle selected to help drain secretions from the lungs.
 The chest or back may also be clapped with a cupped hand to help loosen secretions—a technique called chest percussion.
-Alternatively, the therapist may use a mechanical chest vibrator or teach a family member to use one.
+Alternatively, the therapist may use a mechanical chest vibrator or a high-frequency chest oscillator (an inflatable vest that vibrates at high frequency to loosen sputum).
+The therapist may teach a family member how to use one of these devices.

 Respiratory therapists, nurses, and family members who have been taught the procedure may use suctioning to help remove secretions from the airways.
 A small plastic tube is introduced through the nose and extended a few inches into the windpipe (trachea).
 A gentle vacuum sucks out the secretions that cannot be coughed up.
 Suctioning is also used to remove secretions in someone who has a tracheostomy (a surgical opening in the trachea to allow breathing) or who has a breathing tube inserted through the nose or mouth and into the trachea (endotracheal tube) while on a ventilator.